 • Congress should pass a strong federal data breach notification law, which preempts existing state-level notification laws and establishes one robust set of uniform protections for all Americans.
 More details about TechNet’s federal data security principles can be found here.

-Ensure New Entrants, Small Businesses, and Underserved-, and Under-resourced Innovators Are Not Adversely Affected by Burdensome Regulations
+Ensure New Entrants, Small- and Medium-Sized Businesses, Non-Profits, and Underserved-, and Under-resourced Innovators Are Not Adversely Affected by Burdensome Regulations

-• While regulations affect all businesses, small, minority-owned, rural, and other under-resourced businesses in particular face disproportionate burdens and unique challenges in complying with complex privacy laws and regulations.
-This problem is exacerbated when having to deal with multiple sets of inconsistent or conflicting regulatory frameworks at home and abroad, making it important for policymakers to evaluate the global privacy landscape with the goal of promoting interoperability that allows American businesses to innovate and compete globally.
+• While regulations affect all businesses, small, medium-sized, minority-owned, rural, non-profit, and other under-resourced businesses in particular face disproportionate burdens and unique challenges in complying with complex privacy laws and regulations.
+This problem is exacerbated when dealing with multiple sets of inconsistent or conflicting regulatory frameworks at home and abroad, making it important for policymakers to evaluate the global privacy landscape with the goal of promoting interoperability that allows American businesses to innovate and compete globally.

 • For example, Congress could provide regulatory relief for startups and small businesses if their activities are limited in nature in the amount of personal information they process, in particular, if it does not include sensitive information.